OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 This article provides a simple model to follow when implementing solutions to protect data at rest.

-Passwords should not be stored using reversible encryption - security password hashing algorithms should be used instead.
+Passwords should not be stored using reversible encryption - secure password hashing algorithms should be used instead.
 The [Password Storage Cheat Sheet](Password_Storage_Cheat_Sheet.md) contains further guidance on storing passwords.

 ## Contents